joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 [Office 365 security](https://products.office.com/en/exchange/office-365-message-encryption)
 [Office 365 security FAQ](https://technet.microsoft.com/sv-se/library/dn569285.aspx)

-The gist of the content privided on those pages is that microsoft can read your data, but that they are trustworthy and that you should therefore not care.
+The gist of the content provided on those pages is that Microsoft can read your data, but that they are trustworthy and that you should therefore not care.
-Since they know that they are in full control of their coustomers data, Microsoft issued issued this privacy statement:
+Since they know that they are in full control of their customers data, Microsoft issued this privacy statement:
 [Privacy Statement](https://support.office.com/en-us/article/Office-365-Protected-Message-Viewer-Portal-privacy-statement-05b2e7e4-230e-48a9-802c-4cafac0d7c9d?ui=en-US&rs=en-US&ad=US)

 The fact that you need to trust their privacy statement and do not have access to end-to-end encryption makes for a vulnerable security model.

-This [video](https://www.youtube.com/watch?v=sAaO_maYowY) talks about that microsoft is a supplier which you can trust.
+This [video](https://www.youtube.com/watch?v=sAaO_maYowY) talks about that Microsoft is a supplier which you can trust.
 They mention encryption in transit and encryption at rest.
-They also say that they do not use your data, and that you __should not have to worry anout that__.
+They also say that they do not use your data, and that you __should not have to worry about that__.
 This begs the question: why does Microsoft not offer E2E encryption?

 With Microsofts security model, they are forcing their customers to worry about such things.
-They specifically state that microsoft engineers are the only ones that have access to your data, no one else.
+They specifically state that Microsoft engineers are the only ones that have access to your data, no one else.
 Why should you need to trust the engineers at microsoft?
 Microsofts entire security argument is based around "Do not trust anybody but us".
 It is the "but us" part that is weak.
 Strategies based on "dont trust anybody, not even us" are much stronger.

 So dont trust words, trust actions.
 Trust proper encryption rather than privacy statements.